VMPorcayoM/FingerLock/README.md

 The code to be mounted on your development board is in the "FingerLock.ino" file.

-Also included is the project folder in Android of the mobile application with the name "FingerLock"
+Also included is the project folder in Android of the mobile application with the name "FingerLock".